borxes/yurasherman-blog/src/pages/articles/2018-09-02-Installing-Tezos-Alphanet/index.md

 As of today, the alphanet blockchain is about 61.5GB so you need 80GB SSD storage on your machine.

-I've been using a Hetzner VPS with 160GB SSD storage and 16GB RAM, so the whole synching process took about 36 hours.
+I've been using a [Hetzner](https://www.hetzner.com) VPS with 160GB SSD storage and 16GB RAM, so the whole synching process took about 36 hours.
 It will take longer if you have less RAM.

+Other good VPS providers that I recommend are [DigitalOcean](https://m.do.co/c/b76b363cdc21), [Linode](https://www.linode.com/?r=0fb15cb08ca7516d4381a1669bd9919602e320f9) and [Amazon](https://aws.amazon.com/lightsail/).

 ## Preparing the VPS